buhrmi/buhrmi/README.md

 ## Hi there I'm buhrmi

 I'm best described as a full-stack app developer person specializing in Svelte and Ruby on Rails.
-I'm also the Founder and CEO of the [Shitcoin Society](https://www.shitcoinsociety.com).

 Somehow [this guy](https://app.vibe.tokyo/@twztd) guy convinced me to start developing an artist booking app.
 So that's what I'm currently doing in my free time.

 ## Open Source